Dan Fox (American football)

-Daniel Patrick Fox (born March 17, 1991) is an American former professional football linebacker.
-He played college football at Notre Dame.
-He was signed as an undrafted free agent by the New York Giants of the National Football League (NFL).
+Daniel Patrick Fox (born March 17, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.
+He was signed as an undrafted free agent by the New York Giants.

-High school career
+Early life

 Fox was rated the 13th-best outside linebacker by Rivals.com and 15th-best overall prospect in Ohio according to their postseason prospect state rankings, he also ranked as fourth-best outside linebacker and best in pass coverage according to OhioVarsity.com.
 Fox was named to Ohio All-Championship Team by Bill Greene and Dave Berk, who rank the best players in Ohio during championship weekend and was selected to Division I second-team all-state squad by Associated Press.
 Fox was named third-team Division I-II all state by OhioVarsity.com and ranked 76th-best player in Midwest by SuperPrep.
-He was a member of the St. Ignatius High School state championship football team in 2008, who finished the season ranked 12th nationally by USA Today.
+He was a member of the St. Ignatius High School state championship football team in 2008, who finished the season ranked 2nd nationally by MaxPreps.
 Fox intercepted one pass in 2008 state title game, recorded 76 tackles as junior, including nine tackles for loss and three interceptions.